pluralsight/PS-AutoLab-Env/README.md

 ### Manual Setup

 Most, if not all, configurations should follow the same manual process.
-Run each command after the previous one has completed.
+Run each command after the previous one has finished.

 * [Setup-Lab](docs/Invoke-SetupLab.md)
 * [Run-Lab](docs/Invoke-RunLab.md)